VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_8 Call_stack_analysis/Chapter_8 LAB_Playbook.md

 </details>

 ## Win32 Dropper Analysis
 In this step we want to analyse the call stack from the win32 dropper and compare it with the call stack from cmd.exe in the previous step.
 Remember that in the win32 dropper the control flow is ``dropper.exe`` -> ``kernel32.dll`` -> ``kernelbase.dll`` -> ``ntdll.dll`` -> ``syscall``, based on that what to expect or how the order of the stack frames should look like?
-In case of each shellcode dropper we want to analyse the main thread (mainCRTStartup).
+In case of the win32 dropper we want to analyse the main thread (mainCRTStartup).
 By analysing the win32 dropper and comparing it to cmd.exe, the following results can be observed.
 <details>
 <summary>results</summary>
 <p align="center">